The International Newspaper joins # Fight4Literacy for the fifth year - ExBulletin

 The International Newspaper joins # Fight4Literacy for the fifth year

-MEMPHIS, Tenn., Dec.
-7, 2021 / 3BL Media / Amid the unprecedented educational challenges posed by COVID-19, the Memphis-based International Newspaper has renewed its commitment to combating childhood illiteracy by joining Coaching for Literacy as her signature partner for the fifth year in a row.
-The partnership manages more than $ 300,000 in funding through the Coaching for Literacys # Fight4Literacy campaign, and includes additional donations to selected communities of at least $ 10,000 to support local literacy initiatives.
+MEMPHIS, Tenn., Dec 7, 2021 / 3BL Media / Amid the unparalleled educational challenges posed by Memphis-based COVID-19 International document has renewed its commitment to combating childhood illiteracy by joining Literacy training as her signature partner for the fifth year in a row.
+The partnership manages more than $ 300,000 in funding through Coaching for Literacys # Fight4Literacy campaign, and includes additional gifts to selected communities of at least $ 10,000 to support local literacy initiatives.

-Earlier this year, a Stanford study found that second- and third-graders were about 30% behind where they should have been in reading after dropping out of school due to the pandemic, and this is tragic when, already, two out of every three third-graders did not read the grade level, said Carleen OReilly, executive director of Coaching for Literacy.
+Earlier this year, a Stanford Study found that second- and third-graders were about 30% behind where they should have been reading after dropping out of school due to the pandemic, and this is tragic when, already, two out of every three third-graders were not reading at the level of the class, said Carleen OReilly. executive director of Coaching for Literacy.
 Educators and organizations like ours are working hard to help students overcome those missed learning opportunities, and partners like International Paper are really helping us provide the tools we need to win this war.

 Through its partnership, International Paper is recognized as the introductory sponsor of every # Fight4Literacy game, through which Coaching for Literacy collaborates with sports organizations (mostly college basketball teams) to raise awareness and funds to combat illiteracy.
 Funds raised through the games are given to local partners to support the education of students in kindergarten up to the third grade.
 In previous years, grants have funded curricula, summer camps, and the purchase of age-appropriate reading materials for classes and students in need.